 Professional Development Presentation (NCSCA or other approved PSC related association) Second year students in the Professional School Counseling program are required to present a professional development session or poster proposal to the North Carolina School Counseling Association annual conference or other faculty approved conference.
 The opportunity to do so will be introduced in the Introduction course, HPC 5310, and must be completed by the second December of the program.
-Sometimes, first year students will elect to complete this professional presentation requirement in their first year at the November Annual Conference of the North Carolina School Counseling Association.
-Students wishing to present a session (rather than poster) are required to register for the North Carolina School Counseling Association annual conference and encouraged to work with a faculty member to develop and present the session with that program faculty at the conference.
+Sometimes, first year students will elect to complete this professional presentation requirement in their first year at the November Annual Conference of the North Carolina School Counseling Association annual conference and encouraged to work with a faculty member to develop and present the session with that program faculty at the conference.

 Chi Sigma Iota Chapter: Alpha Sigma Upsilon (CSI) Appalachian State University's HPC department maintains the Alpha Sigma Upsilon chapter of Chi Sigma Iota (CSI).
 CSI is an international honor society that values academic and professional excellence in counseling.
 CSI promotes a strong professional identity through members (professional counselors, counselor educators, and students) who contribute to the realization of a healthy society by fostering wellness and human dignity.
 CSI's mission is to promote scholarship, research, professionalism, leadership, advocacy, and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.
 We encourage any students who are eligible to join the spring of their first year to become involved!
-Dr. Johnson is the faculty advisor and Dr. Van Horne is the co-faculty advisor.
-Both would be happy to answer any of your questions about CSI!
+Dr. Van Horne is one of the faculty advisors.
+The other is to be determined!

 Counselors Mentoring and Connecting (CMAC) In 2008, PSC program students initiated and have since maintained a mentoring organization specific to PSC alone that is student-led, student-organized, and student-desires-driven.
 PSC program faculty may sometimes work closely with CMAC leaders to facilitate such events as New Student Orientation Picnic and such, but the organization largely operates entirely independently of faculty and program staff.
 Leaders are typically chosen by members each spring for an annual term beginning in May and running to the following May.
 Leaders mainly organize social events to help the cohorts bond, but also to facilitate friendships, professionalism, and networking among the various cohorts and their members.
-CMAC Presidents for 2019-2020 are: Christine Faircloth and Eliza Dutcher.
+CMAC Board for 2020-2021 are: Maggie DeWeese, Emily Lewis, and Allyson Murphy.
 PSC students are both welcomed and encouraged to connect with their peers in supportive, relationship-building, professional, and fun ways.
+As a first year student, you are assigned a mentor from the second year cohort.
+If you are unaware of who your mentor is, please contact members of the CMAC Board.